nkritsky/DevOps_Borat_t_bot/README.md

 # DevOps_Borat-t-bot

-Small telegram bot to show random quote from the DevOps_Borat
+Small telegram bot to show random quote from the DevOps_Borat.

+The bot can be accessed on https://t.me/dobfbot